How much compensation can i claim for a Drain or Manhole Accident?

 Garden centre car parks and grounds,

-If you have suffered a slip, trip or fall in one of those areas, see our guide to slip, trip and fall injury claims.
+If you have suffered a slip, trip or fall due to negligence, see our guide to slip, trip and fall injury claims.

 During your case, the Council will need to show the courts that (under section 58 of the Highways Act 1980) they have an adequate maintenance system in place and that inspections are carried out on streets, roads and pavements on a regular basis.

-Reporting the accident: If your accident happened whilst you were at work, the first step is to record your accident in your employer’s accident report book.
-If possible you should also take photographs of the accident.
-This helps to build a body of evidence around the incident which can help you claims case at a later stage.
+Reporting the accident: If your accident occured whilst you were at work, the first step is to record your accident in your employer’s accident report book.
+If possible, you should also take photographs of the accident.
+This helps to build a body of evidence around the incident, which can help your claim’s case at a later stage.
 In the photo, try to show the general condition of maintenance of the drain or manhole cover.

 Witnesses: If there are any witnesses to the accident, whether at work or on the street, ask people for their names and addresses.
 These may be needed later to provide a witness statement to support your compensation claim.

-Below we have a table with some of the types of injuries which you may have sustained, and the amounts of compensation which are commonly paid out for these.
+Below we have a table with some of the types of injuries which you may have sustained and the amounts of compensation that are commonly paid out for these.

-Talk to Legal Expert today to discuss your claim and begin the process of getting you the compensation which you deserve.
+Talk to Legal Expert today to discuss your claim and begin the process of getting you the compensation that you deserve.

 We will work hard on your behalf to ensure that you get the right amount of compensation for your accident and injury.
 We will talk through your case with you, ensuring you get the maximum level of compensation to which you are entitled.
 As well as compensation for the severity of your injury, your claim can also include other financial amounts such as;